PrimeCodeLabs/data-ferret/README.md

 ## Description

 DataFerret is a simple key-value store written in Rust, designed to store data as partition and sort key pairs.
+It supports both disk-based and in-memory storage modes, providing flexibility based on your needs.
 This flexible model allows for more complex and efficient data structures and lookups compared to traditional key-value stores.
 With DataFerret, you can build high-performance applications that are lightweight and efficient, while leveraging the power and safety of the Rust language.

 <div style="text-align:center">
     <img src="./logo.png" alt="DataFerret Logo" width="300"/>